nikopech/Snakemake-k-mer/README.md

   3.Seaborn library.

 ## Installation
-  To install Snakemake k-mer, follow these steps:
+To install Snakemake k-mer project:
-  1. Download the project file from
+  1. Download the project file from Code Bar and download the zip file.

 ## Geting started